Bankwest is embarking on the next iteration of its 124-year journey – preparing for the digital economy and undertaking digital transformation.

 “Certainly, in the case of Kodak, they were applying old logic and not considering that in the context of those forces that were changing.”

-In the financial services sector, customers are looking for a ‘frictionless’ interaction such as Amazon stores where you walk in, choose your items and walk out without physically making a payment.
+Weir said in the financial services sector, customers were looking for a ‘frictionless’ interaction such as Amazon stores where you walk in, choose your items and walk out without physically making a payment.

-“Our very own Bankwest Halo ring effectively allows you to pay for products and services with the swipe of your hand,” Weir said.
+“Our very own Bankwest Halo ring effectively allows you to pay for products and services with the swipe of your hand,” he said.

 “These are the frictionless experiences customers are demanding as a bare minimum.
 If you understand the preferences and changes that are happening externally you can translate those into the types of experiences you are actually developing for your customers.”

-Digitally native organisations have pioneered new business models that “break down traditional silos, foster collaboration and speed to market”.
+Weir said digitally native organisation had pioneered new business models that “break down traditional silos, foster collaboration and speed to market”.

-“It is no good saying okay, we’re a new future, let’s get more diversity, let’s bring in a greater age range so we’ve got the full range covered but then deploying people into a traditional business model,” he said.
+“It is no good saying okay, we’re a new future, let’s get more diversity, let’s bring in a greater age range so we’ve got the full range covered but then deploying people into a traditional business model.

 “It is really important that coming into the workforce you are providing an environment where they are going to collaborate and deliver those amazing frictionless customer experiences.
 That really really matters.”